Collaborations

 • Urban interventions, where individual coffins appear in public space, disrupting daily life and provoking reflection.

-Each presentation responds to its surroundings, allowing The Coffin to function both as an artwork and as an ecological barometer, addressing local realities while contributing to a broader dialogue on planetary fragility.
+Each presentation responds to its surroundings, allowing The Coffin Project to function both as an artwork and as an ecological barometer, addressing local realities while contributing to a broader dialogue on planetary fragility.

 The project engages a diverse audience: